Freedom of religion in Russia: Abuses of religious freedom

 A complicated case regarding the disruption of an April 2006 meeting of Jehovah's Witnesses in Moscow was still pending.
 In April 2006 the Lyublino Police Department of Moscow disrupted a religious meeting of Jehovah's Witnesses, and officers detained and interrogated 14 male leaders of the congregation, taking their passports.
 Police refused to provide written reasons for their detention, reportedly physically assaulted their attorney Vitaly Sinyukov when he went to the police station to assist them, and threatened him at knife-point not to file a complaint.
 In June 2006 a Moscow district court found the detention of the plaintiffs unlawful but dismissed the remainder of the suit because the Jehovah's Witnesses did not have legal permission to hold the meeting.
 Both the Jehovah's Witnesses and the police appealed the decision, and on March 22, 2007, the court reversed the June 2006 decision and ruled that the detention had in fact been lawful.
-The Moscow City Court refused to allow the ECHR judgment Kuznetsov v.
+The Moscow City Court refused to allow the ECHR judgement Kuznetsov v.
 Russia to be introduced as evidence in the case.

 Vitaliy Sinyukov filed a suit against the Lyublino District Police Department.
 On April 20, 2006, the Lyublino District Court dismissed the complaint against the police without considering its merits.
 Sinyukov appealed, and on July 13, 2006, the Moscow City Court reversed the ruling and returned the case to the Lyublino District Court for consideration.
 On August 16, 2006, the Lyublino District Court again ruled to dismiss the case without considering its merits.
 Sinyukov appealed again, and on December 14, 2006, the Moscow City Court reversed the ruling in part and again returned the case to the Lyublino District Court for partial consideration of its merits.
 The case was pending at the end of the reporting period.

 On December 24, 2006, local police and officials from the Chelyabinsk Emergencies and Youth departments raided a Pentecostal service at a private house in Argayash and demanded documents relating to the property and church.
 Police Colonel Ramil Galilullin told the press that the reason for the raid was a complaint by local citizens that children attended the Pentecostal church without parental permission.
 Following the raid, the authorities also conducted a fire inspection and fined the church for incorrect use of a stove and defective wiring.
 The Chelyabinsk region public prosecutor opened an investigation into the actions of the authorities in February 2007.